icabetong/icabetong/README.md

 # Isaiah Collins Abetong-@reichsadmiral

 ### Hi there 👋
 I'm Isaiah Collins; I am currently an IT student 💻 from the Philippines.
-Here, you can see what I'm creating and breaking simultaneously.
+Here, you can see what I'm  playing currently.

 Here are some ideas to get you started: